returntocorp/flake8-click/README.md

-# click-linter
+# flake8-click

-Flake8 plugin for detecting click best practices
+Flake8 plugin for detecting [Click](https://click.palletsprojects.com/en/7.x/) best practices, by [r2c](https://r2c.dev).
+Available by default alongside other great tools in [Bento](https://bento.dev).

 ## Checks

-- `r2c-click-option-function-argument-check`: missing argument for `click.option`
+- `r2c-click-option-function-argument-check`: missing a matching function argument for options defined with `click.option`
 - `r2c-click-names-are-well-formed`: checks for
   - click option name does not begin with '-'
   - click argument name begins with '-'